-E. Pay Affected
+E. Pay affected

-The pay freeze applies to rates of pay-i.e., rates of basic pay including, if applicable, any locality payment under 5 U.S.C.
+The pay freeze applies to rates of pay-that is, rates of basic pay including, if applicable, any locality payment under 5 U.S.C.
 5304 or any similar supplement under other authority.
-Section 747 (as modified by section 141) does not address other types of payments in addition to the rate of basic pay.
+Section 747 does not address other types of payments in addition to the rate of basic pay.

 Note: The August 3, 2010, OPM memorandum (CPM 2010-14) implementing a Presidential directive to freeze discretionary awards, bonuses, and similar payments for political appointees continues in effect until further notice.
-Agencies should continue to apply this freeze in accordance with OPM's guidance at https://www.chcoc.gov/content/guidance-freeze-discretionary-awards-bonuses-and-similar-payments-federal-employees-serving.
+Agencies should continue to apply this freeze in accordance with OPM's guidance.

-F. Application of the Pay Freeze in 2024
+F. Application of the pay freeze in 2024